In the first instance have a read here but if your question remains unanswered give us a ring on 020 7607 8660 and we

 What happens at the introduction day? – You will try out different software and animation techniques whist getting to know each other.
 In the afternoon you will pitch any ideas you have for an animation or vfx sequence to the group.
 Everyone will choose what should be made and get into production teams.
 The day is held at the Cinema Museum in London.
 If you live a long way away, you can ask to miss this day.

 What happens during the main week? – The days will vary but basically you will be working in groups on your film or vfx sequence.
 A variety of industry professionals will come and talk about aspects of the film industry giving you a better overview of the sector.
 There will be some specific skills training and you will be able to choose from a wide menu.
 Area include After effects advanced, sound design, drawn animation etc. You will also have a 1-2-1 career session, learn how to develop your online portfolio and will develop your next steps into the industry.
-Have a look at the timetable.
+Have a look at last year’s timetable as we are still finalising this years

 What are the rooms like? – we have sole use of two large buildings side by side in their own grounds.
 There is a large common room where food is served, a kitchen, all rooms are ensuite (have their own toilets and showers) There is a collection of single, double and six people rooms.
 These will be single sex and you will try to offer you a choice of where to sleep and what room to be in.
 We will start to arrange this on the introduction day.
 People with particular needs will be given priority for the single rooms.
 Room layout.